find your perfect postgrad program

 Well, put simply – a PhD studentship is a funded opportunity which is linked either to a specific research project (as in, it is only available to those PhD students working on that specific project) or one that is open to any applicants in a specified field or school.
 They are most commonly available through universities, rather than additional providers, but it is worth looking elsewhere too.

-Generally, a PhD studentship will provide at least the full standard UK/EU PhD tuition fees, and will usually include a maintenance stipend as well.
-If the studentship is provided by a UK research council, the stipend will meet a nationally agreed minimum level.
+Generally, a PhD studentship will provide at least the full standard UK PhD tuition fees, and will usually include a maintenance stipend as well.
+If the studentship is provided by a UK research council (UKRI), the stipend for 2025/26 meets a nationally agreed minimum: £20,780 per year outside London or £22,780 in London.
 This level is such that you should be able to treat the PhD as a job and not have to pick up additional hours elsewhere.
-It won’t lead to extravagant living, but it should be more than enough to cover rent, food and necessary academic supplies.
-However, do make sure you double check if there are limits on what it can be spent on, because you don’t want to get caught out!
+It will not lead to extravagant living, but it should be more than enough to cover rent, food and necessary academic supplies.
+However, do make sure you double check if there are limits on what it can be spent on, because you do not want to get caught out!

 When do PhD studentships start?

-Most studentships will start from the October, although there may also be some available in January too.
+Most studentships will start from October, although there may also be some available in January too.
+Other entry points like April or September exist at some universities, but October and January remain the most common for funded positions.
 Both of these start times have their advantages – in October, there will be more studentships available, but also more people applying, and in January, they will be less common, but there will be less applicants.
 If the studentship you are applying to is listed on the university page, check their rules on applying.
 Usually, you will find that applying for a position as a PhD student on the relevant project or with the relevant school will automatically count as an application for any relevant PhD studentships.
 Occasionally, you may have to keep an eye out for a tick box!
 However, if the studentship is being offered by a separate body, check the individual website for more details.
-In many cases, the studentship is being offered by a research body but is organised by the university, so it’s worth being extra careful when looking for information on these things.
+In many cases, the studentship is being offered by a research body but is organised by the university, so it is worth being extra careful when looking for information on these things.

 Now, this is all well and good – but what if you’re an international student intending to study in the UK?
 Aren’t most of these things intended for UK students only?